Acne can be a long-term (chronic) condition. But even if it occurs only during the

 the back of the earlobe).
 Punch grafts can help treat deep acne scars.

 Subcutaneous incision.
 A surgical probe is used to separate the skin and scar tissue.
-This will raise the
+This will stop the

 Autologous fat transfer.
 This treatment uses fat taken from another site on your own body and injects it into